nicolapreda/MusicForker/README.md

 - /help : Get the list of commands
 - /mp3 : Set default download extension to .mp3
 - /mp4 : Set default download extension to .mp4
+- /yt : Download any video/music from YouTube
+- /ytm : Download any video/music from YouTube Music
 ## ⛏️ Built With <a name = "tech_stack"></a>

 - [Python](https://www.python.org/) - Main programming language